JuliaLang/julia/doc/src/manual/methods.md

 Keyword arguments behave differently from ordinary positional arguments.
 Specifically, they do not participate in method dispatch.

-!!! note Function methods are dispatched based *only* on positional arguments.
+Function methods are dispatched based *only* on positional arguments.
 Keyword arguments are processed after the matching method is identified.

-!!! warning A consequence of the above note on dispatch:
+However, an existing issue means that function method dispatch behaves differently when doing a function call with or without keyword arguments.
+This issue is currently scheduled to be fixed in Julia 2.0.
+See [Issue #9498](https://github.com/JuliaLang/julia/issues/9498) for further details.

+One consequence of keyword arguments not influencing dispatch decisions is that the default method executed will be the last defined:
 If a function, say `f`, has a method that uses position based default values and elsewhere in your code you have the same function name with a method defined to use keyword based default values;
 then the default value returned by `f()` will be the last definition Julia processed.
-**There will be no ambiguity warning**
+*There will be no ambiguity warning*

 ```jldoctest
 julia> f(a=1,b=2)=5
 f (generic function with 3 methods)